Stochastic Localization Methods for Convex Discrete Optimization via Simulation: Simulation-optimization Algorithms and Complexity Analysis: One-dimensional Case

-\end{corollary} Combining with the upper bounds we derived in Sections \ref{sec:adaptive} and \ref{sec:one-dim-uniform}, we know the adaptive sampling algorithm is optimal up to a constant for the PCS-IZ guarantee, while having a $\log(N)$ order gap for the PGS-IZ guarantee.
-On the other hand, the enhanced adaptive sampling algorithm is optimal for both guarantees up to a constant.
-However, the space complexities of the adaptive sampling algorithm and the enhanced adaptive sampling algorithms are $O(\log(N))$ and $O(N)$, respectively.
-This observation implies that the adaptive sampling algorithm is preferred for the PCS-IZ guarantee, while for the PGS guarantee, we need to consider the trade-off between the simulation cost and the space complexity when choosing algorithms.
-Before concluding this section, we note that our simulation algorithms are designed to ensure PGS/PCS-IZ guarantees for large-scale convex problems whose detailed structure is hard to detect a priori.
-If a specific simulation problem has more refined structure, the simulation algorithms may be adjusted to achieve better expected simulation costs under the same guarantees.
+Combining with the upper bounds derived in Sections \ref{sec:adaptive}, \ref{sec:one-dim-uniform} and \ref{ec:pcsiz}, we conclude that the tri-section sampling algorithm is optimal up to a constant for the PCS-IZ guarantee, while having a $\log(N)$ order gap for the PGS guarantee.
+On the other hand, the shrinking uniform sampling algorithm is optimal for both guarantees up to a constant in the asymptotic regime $\delta\ll 1$.
+However, the space complexities of the tri-section sampling algorithm and the shrinking uniform sampling algorithms are $O(\log(N))$ and $O(N)$, respectively.
+This observation implies that the tri-section sampling algorithm is preferred for the PCS-IZ guarantee, while for the PGS guarantee we need to consider the trade-off between the simulation cost and the space complexity when choosing algorithms.

+Before concluding this section, we note that the subgradient descent algorithm in \citet{zhang2020discrete} requires the knowledge of the Lipschitz constant and has a simulation cost as $\tilde{O}(N^2\epsilon^{-2}\log(1/\delta))$, which is $O(N^2)$ larger than that of the TS and the SUS algorithms.
+This observation implies that subgradient-based search methods may not be able to fully utilize the discrete nature and the convex structure of problem \eqref{eqn:obj}, especially for low-dimensional problems.
+Therefore, the proposed algorithms in this section provide a non-trivial improvement for solving one-dimensional convex optimization via simulation problems and hint a potential improvement direction (namely, localization-based methods) for multi-dimensional problems.